toru34/toru34.github.io/research.md

 ### Others

 1. 決算サマリー.
-2017. [<a href="https://pr.nikkei.com/qreports-ai/" target="_blank">Project page</a>]
+2017. [<a href="https://pr.nikkei.com/qreports-ai/" target="_blank">Project page (in Japanese)</a>]
-    - This is a collaborative research project with The Nikkei (the world largest financial newspaper company) to develop an algorithm which automatically generates financial articles.
+    - This is a collaborative research project with The Nikkei (the world largest financial newspaper) to develop an algorithm which automatically generates financial articles.